-I am a marine ecologist and conservation scientist fundamentally motivated to understand coral reef ecosystems and the coastal livelihoods they support.
-My research uses field surveys and collaborative 'big data' approaches to examine contemporary changes in reef coral communities and social-ecological systems of coral reef fisheries.
-My research on climate change, multiple stressors, resilience, life histories and community disassembly has been published in leading scientific journals, such as Ecology Letters, Global Change Biology, PLoS Biology, Conservation Biology, and Conservation Letters and highlighted by the Faculty of 1000.
+I am a marine ecologist and conservation scientist fundamentally motivated to understand tropical coral reefs and the coastal livelihoods they support.
+My research integrates field surveys and collaborative 'big data' approaches to examine contemporary changes in reef coral communities and social-ecological systems of coral reef fisheries.
+My research on climate change, multiple stressors, resilience, life histories and community disassembly has been published in leading scientific journals, including Science, Nature, Ecology Letters, Global Change Biology, PLoS Biology, Conservation Biology, and Conservation Letters and highlighted by the Faculty of 1000.
 I also write popular science, including blogs for National Geographic Voices and The Conversation, and have been featured in the Huffington Post.

-Currently, I hold a Banting Postdoctoral Fellowship in the Department of Ecology and Evolutionary Biology at the University of Toronto, and an Associate Conservation Scientist affiliation with the Wildlife Conservation Society's Marine Program.
-Previously I was a David H. Smith Conservation Research Fellowship at the University of North Carolina.
+I am a Conservation Scientist with the Wildlife Conservation Society.
+Previously I've held a Banting Postdoctoral Fellowship in the Department of Ecology and Evolutionary Biology at the University of Toronto and a David H. Smith Conservation Research Fellowship at the University of North Carolina.
 In my free time, I can be found paddling whitewater or climbing rocks in the nearest wilderness.

 NSERC Banting Postdoctoral Fellowship (2016 - 2018)